This Church shall be called the Seventh Day Baptist Church of Shiloh .

 SECTION 1: The Annual Business Meeting of the Church shall be held the second Sunday of the year unless changed by the vote of the Church.

-SECTION 2: Bimonthly Business meetings of the Church shall be held the second Sunday in March, July, September, November and the third Sunday in May, unless changed by the vote of the Church.
+SECTION 2: Additional Business meetings of the Church shall be held the second Sunday in March, June, September, and November, unless changed by the vote of the Church.

 SECTION 3: Special meetings of the Church may be called by the Moderator upon the request of five members.